Brewsk11/TrueCrownTimer/README.md

 **Improvements:**
 - logic that checks if `n` seconds has passed in the countdown is wonky and needs a rework,
 - rework the project structure; at this point it's a mess,
+- change winapi calls from `ctypes.windll` functions to `pywin32` module since it's much more 'pythonier',

 **Bugfixes:**
 - all mentioned in [bugs section](#known-bugs-and-workarounds).